 Hit the Town

-Head to town and explore the many award-winning restaurants, or visit the vineyards and breweries for a tasting.
-The Lake Placid Center for the Arts offers programs in music, theater, dance, art and film, in addition to galleries, exhibitions and workshops to enjoy.
-And at the local shops you can discover fresh farmers markets finds, fine art and everything in between.
+Head to town and explore the many award-winning restaurants or visit the Lake Placid Center for the Arts, which offers programs in music, theater, dance, art and film, in addition to galleries, exhibitions and workshops to enjoy.
+At the local shops, you can discover fresh farmers markets finds, fine art and everything in between.

 After a busy day, you may also want to wind down with some self-care at a full-service spa, known for custom treatments and local ingredients.
 Maybe a deep tissue massage after hiking the High Peaks?